- April 12, 1962

 Sainz's knowledge, experience and speed are guarantees that 'El Matador' will be present at the top of the world's motorsport for many more years and that there will be many more victories to write about.

 When Carlos Sainz decide to retire, his son Carlos Jr. will continue the family racing business of collecting victories and trophies.
-In 2015, the younger Carlos debuted in Formula One as a driver of Scuderia Toro Rosso and he is still waiting for his first Formula 1 Grand Prix victory.
+In 2015, the younger Carlos debuted in Formula One and he is still waiting for his first Formula 1 Grand Prix victory.